inveniosoftware/training/13-securing-your-instance/README.md

 **Access token based**:

-Access tokens can be retrieved through the user interface:
+We have been using access tokens during the exercises, but if you want to create them yourself you can do it through the user interface:

 ![](token-ui.png)